AdobeDocs/campaign-classic.en/help/configuration/using/business-oriented-apis.md

 ### Examples {#examples}

-Subscription with recipient reconciliation key on the e-mail address: the input XML document must reference the email address and the definition of the key on this field.
+Subscription with recipient reconciliation key on the email address: the input XML document must reference the email address and the definition of the key on this field.

 ```
 <recipient _key="email" email= "john.doe@adobe.com"/>